ghickman/ghickman.co.uk/source/_posts/2012-07-17-incuna-workflow.md

 ## Pull Requests
 As an extension of our branching we try to use pull requests as our main area of code review.
 When we first started using this as a formal method it worked quite well but more recently we've started to see the benefit of using the pull request as the main area of conversation around a bug/feature.
-We're still slowly moving Designers and Account Managers onto this flow but once they get into it it seems to work really well.
+We're still slowly moving Designers and Account Managers onto this flow but it seems to work well once they get into it.

 ## Code Review